axnut123/TidrawWindowLib/README.md

 # TidrawWindowLib
-A gui lib based on Ti draw and Ti system
+A gui lib based on TI draw and TI system